canjs/canjs/guides/introduction.md

 Models manage the data of an application.
 A model notifies the elements associated with it when its state has changed.
 In CanJS this is the [can.Model](../docs/can.Model.html) object. can.Model makes it almost effortless to handle all of your CRUD operations (Create, Read, Update, and Delete).
-They can also provide validation for your data, as well—serving as a single source for handling your data acquisition, and managing its integrity.

 ### Views <a name="views"></a>
 Views request information from the model, and use the data it provides to